annotell/public-docs/docs-src/docs/kognic-io/pre_annotations.md

 ```

-## Example 2: Pre-annotation with 3D line and dynamic property
+### Pre-annotation with 3D line and dynamic property

 ```json
 {